coldnew/yocto-bsp/README.md

 ## Repo I Used

-This project will track on `warrior (2.7)` branch of yocto.
+This project will track on `zeus (3.0)` branch of yocto.

-Since `warrior` branch is not released yet, we track on master branch.
+Since `zeus` branch is not released yet, we track on master branch.

 - poky              : git://git.yoctoproject.org/poky
 - meta-openembedded : git://git.openembedded.org/meta-openembedded